2025–26 Women's League Cup

-The 2025–26 Women's League Cup will be the 15th edition of the Women's Super League and Women's Championship's league cup competition.
-It is sponsored by Subway who have partnered the competition since 2024, and is officially known as the Subway Women’s League Cup for sponsorship reasons.
-All 24 teams from the WSL and Championship will take part in the competition.
-Chelsea are the defending champions.
+The 2025–26 Women's League Cup was the 15th edition of the Women's Super League and Women's Championship's league cup competition.
+It was sponsored by Subway, which had been a partner of the competition since 2024, and was officially known as the Subway Women's League Cup for sponsorship reasons.
+All 24 teams from the WSL and Championship took part in the competition.
+Chelsea were the title holders.
+They successfully defended their title after defeating first time finalists Manchester United 2–0 in the final.

+This was the last season of the tournament in its group and knockout stages format, and the last involving teams competing in the UEFA Women's Champions League.

 Format

-The competition keeps the same format as the previous season, starting with a group stage split regionally.
-Teams competing in the UEFA Women's Champions League group stage are exempt from the League Cup group stage, earning a provisional bye to the quarter-finals.
+The competition kept the same format as the previous season, starting with a group stage split regionally.
+Teams competing in the UEFA Women's Champions League group stage were exempt from the League Cup group stage, earning a provisional bye to the quarter-finals.
 As a result, the initial group stage draw made on 30 July 2025 featured 21 of the 24 teams.
-The three teams excluded from the draw were Arsenal and Chelsea, who automatically entered the Champions League group stage, and Manchester United who advanced in the Champions League qualifying rounds, therefore joining the League Cup at the quarter-final stage.
+The three teams excluded from the draw were Arsenal and Chelsea, who automatically entered the Champions League group stage, and Manchester United who advanced in the Champions League qualifying rounds, therefore joining the League Cup at the quarter-finals.

-The first place team in each of the five groups qualifies for the knockout stage.
+The first place team in each of the five groups qualified for the knockout stage.